 5. Acer Nitro 5

-Widely regarded as one of the best laptops for streaming, these devices are fast, reliable and above all else, very well optimized for extended battery life.
+These devices are fast, reliable and above all else, very well optimized for extended battery life.

-Our testing has also shown this to be an excellent gaming laptop and a streaming one.
+My testing has also shown this to be an excellent gaming laptop and a streaming one.
 So, without further ado, let’s get right into it.

 First of all, this laptop features an AMD Ryzen 9 5900HX Octa-Core Processor 3.3GHz that can be further boosted up to 4.6GHZ, one of the best mobile processors on the market and one of the most reliable ones, running 16 threads to allow for even greater computing power.